perses/metrics-usage/README.md

 ### Prometheus Rule Collector

-This collector gets the Prometheus Rules Group using the HTTP API.
-Then it extracts the metric used in the alert rule or in the recording rule.
+This collector retrieves Prometheus rule groups using the HTTP API and extracts metrics from alerting & recording rules.

-You define a set of rule collectors as we are assuming rules can com from various Prometheus / Thanos rulers.
+Multiple rule collectors can be configured for different Prometheus/Thanos instances.

 #### Configuration

-See the doc for the complete configuration [here](./docs/configuration.md#rules_collector-config)
+> Refer to the complete configuration [here](./docs/configuration.md#rules_collector-config)

 Example: